karvonen/ctf/CyberSecurityBaseCTF/fuzzy_calculator.md

 Please type a calculation to proceed.
 (For example 1+1) Segmentation fault
 ```
-There's a crash and now for the flag we need to give a memory address.
+There's a crash and now for the flag we need to get a memory address.
 We can use GDB for this but because the calculator takes input from stdin we first need to write our input to a file and then redirect the file as input inside GDB:

 ```
 root@kali:~/temp/fuzzy# python -c 'print "1" * 90000' > ff